1FarZ1/Jacksi-App/README.md

-## Jaksi-Task-App
+## Jacksi-App

-- This is a simple task app i made for the Jaksi Interview, made it in 2 hours , it is a simple  app that allows you to add,Get Products, filter them , and change the list , add images ... ect
+- This is a simple task app i made for the Jacksi  Interview, made it in 2 hours , it is a simple  app that allows you to add,Get Products, filter them , and change the list , add images ... ect

 ## Screenshots